oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab3/lab3-create-vmcluster.md

         * **Bring Your Own License (BYOL):** Select this option if your organization already owns Oracle Database software licenses that you want to use on the VM cluster.
         * **License Included:** Select this option to subscribe to Oracle Database software licenses as part of Exadata Database Service on Cloud@Customer.

-    * Enable **Diagnostics Collection** By enabling diagnostics collection and notifications, Oracle Cloud Operations and you will be able to identify, investigate, track, and resolve guest VM issues quickly and effectively.
+    * Enable **Diagnostics Collection:** By enabling diagnostics collection and notifications, Oracle Cloud Operations and you will be able to identify, investigate, track, and resolve guest VM issues quickly and effectively.

         * **Enable Diagnostic Events:** Allow Oracle to collect and publish critical, warning, error, and information events to me.